ceramicnetwork/.github/OVERVIEW.md

 ### Agreements

 Ceramic DIDs may want to form explicit agreements between one another.
-An example of this would be a service agreement, which is a multi-party agreement between a provider and purchaser of a service (i.e. data hosting).
+An example of this would be a **service agreement**, which is a multi-party agreement between a provider and purchaser of a service (i.e. data hosting).

 ### Claims

 Ceramic DIDs may want to create statements about other DIDs.
-To achieve this they can create a verifiable claim, which is a flexible standard for creating signed statements or data.
+To achieve this they can create a **verifiable claim**, which is a flexible standard for creating signed statements or data.
 If the verifiable claim is accepted by the recipient, is included in the recipient's metadata above.

 ## Use Cases